 - Next to the Matterhorn – there are lovely shaded spots to sit and take a breather

 - Hop on the Railroad!
-This is our fall back when we want to see all of the park but not have to interact with people.
+This is our fall back when we want to see all of the park but don’t want to interact with people.
 Just remember it can get crowded, so try to get a seat facing out on the railing, and remember it goes through an extended tunnel after the Tomorrowland stop on the way to Main Street.
-If you are claustrophobic, hop off.
+If you are claustrophobic, hop-off.

 - Hollywoodland has the Art of Animation building that is always a safe bet.
 Sit in on an animation class and let your mind relax!